-As a result of their value in addressing these issues, new service lines such as CP (together with response, medical intervention and transportation) are key parts of transformation to an EMS 3.0 organization.
-This has been implemented in many forms and in dozens of communities in North America following the Rural/Frontier Agenda's publication, and its presence is rapidly expanding.
-Some organizations have collaborated with other health care providers/agencies in their community as part of a mobile integrated healthcare (MIH) system.
-The CP and MIH concepts are further defined below.
+As a result of their value in addressing these issues, new service lines such as CP (together with response, medical intervention and transportation) form a New EMS that has been implemented in many forms and in dozens of communities in North America following the Rural/Frontier Agenda's publication, and its presence is rapidly expanding.
+New EMS agencies have developed patient service lines focused on prevention that fill a health care gap in their communities.
+Some agencies have added community paramedicine (CP) as an additional service line offered by their agency.
+Some agencies have collaborated with other health care providers/agencies in their community as part of a mobile integrated healthcare (MIH) system.
+These concepts are defined below.